babashka/cli/README.md

   who knows how to write the latter in `cmd.exe` or Powershell.
 - By default, employ an open world assumption: passing extra arguments does not break and arguments can be re-used in multiple contexts.
-- But also support incremental validations as a form of polishing a cli for production use.
+- But also support incremental restrictions and validations as a form of polishing a CLI for production use.

 Both `:` and `--` are supported as the initial characters of a named option, but cannot be mixed.
 See [options](#options) for more details.